izxxr/prept/docs/guide/quickstart.rst

 would want to have a way of generating project from this boilerplate by simply referring to its name.

-This can be achieved by globally installing the boilerplate through ``prept install`` command.
+This can be achieved by globally installing the boilerplate through :program:`prept install` command.
 This command takes the boilerplate path as argument which is to be installed.

 The following command is ran in ``web-app-template`` boilerplate directory::